 Invite a friend or group of friends to meet up for a brainstorming session or simply go for a hike and talk.
 Go to the beach or out in nature.
 A movie or a workout does wonders for clearing your mind.

-What would be fun for your to-do, right now?
+What would be fun for you to do, right now?